Sitcoms in the United States: 1940s

 Mary Kay and Johnny, aired from 1947 to 1950, was the first sitcom broadcast on network television in the United States and was the first program to show a couple sharing a bed, and the first series to show a woman's pregnancy on television.
+The Goldbergs ran for six seasons on CBS and NBC from 1949 to 1954 before airing on sydication.

 1950s

 I Love Lucy, which originally ran from 1951 to 1957 on CBS, was the most watched show in the United States in four of its six seasons, and was the first to end its run at the top of the Nielsen ratings (an accomplishment later matched only by The Andy Griffith Show in 1968 and Seinfeld in 1998).
 The show is still syndicated in dozens of languages across the world, and remains popular with an American audience of 40 million each year.
 Colourised edits of episodes from the original series have aired semi-annually on the network since 2013, six decades after the series aired.
 It is often regarded as one of the greatest and most influential sitcoms in history.
 In 2012, it was voted the 'Best TV Show of All Time' in a survey conducted by ABC News and People Magazine.